jonats2020/jonats2020/README.md

 ## About Me

 Hello!
-I'm Jonathan (Nats) Elayron, a seasoned IT professional with 13 years' experience, split between 6 years in server and workstation administration and 7 years in software development.
+I'm Nats, a seasoned IT professional with 13 years' experience, split between 6 years in server and workstation administration and 7 years in software development.
 Worked in the Philippines for 5 years, followed by 5 years in Dubai UAE, and currently based in the Philippines.

 ## Skills